The dissertation is a substantial work of original scholarship usually ranging in length from 200 to 450 double-spaced pages.

 A complete description of the format of the dissertation can be found on the Graduate School Website.
 All directions from the Graduate School must be followed exactly.

 Once your dissertation committee has approved your thesis-in-draft in principle, you should agree on a date for the defense well in advance (a minimum of ten days beforehand) with your committee members and also inform the Graduate Program Coordinator so that the event can be publicized.
 You are responsible for scheduling the oral defense.
-You will need to complete a Dissertation Defense Information Form which will need to be submitted to the Graduate School at least 2 weeks prior to the defense.
+You must complete a Dissertation Defense Information Form which must be submitted to the Graduate School at least 2 weeks prior to the defense.
+Normally, the defense will proceed with the participation of all three committee members in the room.
+In extraordinary circumstances, the defense may proceed with two examination committee members.
+If fewer than two committee members are able to attend, the defense must be rescheduled.